yingwenhit/Anisotropic-Fourth-Order/README.md

   - 'FourthOrder_Explicit.m' -- explicit scheme

 * The file 'Test_Images' -- noisy images and original images.

-* The file 'Results_Natural' -- denoising results of the synthetic images
+* The file 'Results_Natural' -- denoising results of the synthetic images.

 * The file 'Results_Synthetic' -- denoising results of the natural images.

 * The file 'parameter'
-  - '2021_AOS.mat' -- the choice of parameters for the AOS scheme, from left to right: [], image_name, std_n, sigma, K1, PSNR, iter
+  - '2021_AOS.mat' -- the choice of parameters for the AOS scheme (30 natural noisy images), from left to right: [], image_name, std_n, sigma, K1, PSNR, iter
-  - '2021_FED.mat' -- the choice of parameters for the FED scheme, from left to right: [], image_name, std_n, sigma, K1, PSNR, iter
+  - '2021_FED.mat' -- the choice of parameters for the FED scheme (30 natural noisy images), from left to right: [], image_name, std_n, sigma, K1, PSNR, iter
-  - '2021_explicit.mat' -- the choice of parameters for the explicit scheme, from left to right: [], image_name, std_n, sigma, K1, PSNR, iter
+  - '2021_explicit.mat' -- the choice of parameters for the explicit scheme (30 natural noisy images), from left to right: [], image_name, std_n, sigma, K1, PSNR, iter

 ------------------------------------------------------------------------------------------------------------------------------------------------